nicotine-plus/nicotine-plus/doc/DEVELOPING.md

    releases before they can be delivered to users.
  - Releasing large updates can make it more difficult to pinpoint eventual issues that were introduced since the previous release.
+ - The final bug fix release (`C`) of each feature branch (`B`) has to be very stable before any dependency requirements are bumped, because legacy users might end up needing to use an old version for a long time.

 ### Creating a Nicotine+ Release